2 Dead After Murder-Suicide At Broken Arrow Home, Police Say - NewsBreak

 Related

-The 16-year-old who was killed last week in Broken Arrow has been identified.
-Officers found Dacari Green shot and lying in the road in a neighborhood near 51st and Elm.
-His family said they will have a public visitation for him Wednesday from 4 to 7 at Floral Haven.
-If...
+The 16-year-old who was killed last week in Broken Arrow has been identified by police.
+Officers Dacari Green shot and lying in the road in a neighborhood near 51st and Elm.
+His family says they will have a public visitation for him Wednesday from 4 to 7 at Floral Haven.
+If you know anything that could help investigators, call Broken Arrow police at 918-259-8400.

 2 Women Killed In Broken Arrow Crash; Police Arrest Man On Suspicion Of DUI